Best GPUs for ComfyUI (2026)

 Hardware Requirements

 Minimum 8GB VRAM for basic SDXL workflows.
 12GB for SDXL + ControlNet + LoRA stacking.
-16GB for Flux.1-schnell at full precision.
-24GB for Flux.1-dev at BF16, SD 3.5 Large, or complex multi-model ComfyUI graphs with multiple ControlNets active simultaneously.
+16GB for Flux.1-dev at higher precision or complex multi-model ComfyUI graphs with multiple ControlNets active simultaneously.

 Why This Matters

 ComfyUI workflows compound VRAM usage multiplicatively.
 Each active model node (checkpoint, ControlNet, VAE, IP-Adapter, LoRA adapter) occupies VRAM simultaneously when caching is enabled.
-A workflow that uses SDXL base + refiner + two ControlNets + IP-Adapter can consume 18–22GB VRAM — well beyond what the RTX 4070 Super's 12GB can hold without model swapping that kills throughput.
+A workflow that uses SDXL base + two ControlNets + IP-Adapter can consume 14–18GB VRAM — beyond what any 12GB card can hold without model swapping that kills throughput.

 Frequently Asked Questions

-Q1How much VRAM do I need for ComfyUI?
+Q1How much VRAM do I need for ComfyUI in 2026?

 As an Amazon Associate I earn from qualifying purchases.